AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from Baidu Object Storage (BOS) to OSS/Create a migration job.md

 # Create a migration job {#concept_yr2_3cf_qfb .concept}

-This section describes the operations and considerations for data migration.
+This topic describes the operations and considerations for data migration.

 ## Considerations {#section_lfs_tth_yfb .section}